nackdai/aten/README.md

 It is located in `scripts` directory.
 If you would like to use it.
 Copy it to the build directory you want.

-It needs 2 arguments as below:
+It needs 2 arguments like the followings:

 1. Build Type: `Debug` or `Release`
 1. Compute Capability: It depends on your GPU.
 But, you need to specify it without `.`.
 For example, if `Comnpute Capability` is `7.5`, please specify like `75`.

-Example to run `RunCMake.sh` is below:
+Example to run `RunCMake.sh` is the following:

 ```shell
 ./RunCMake.sh Release 75